 2. Full Support For heavier plants such as wisteria and vines, metal can provide a strong and highly decorative support.
 Cranbrook Iron can produce bespoke structures for this purpose, like the mushroom ones shown below.
 In Los Angeles, huge, sculptural structures festooned in bougainvillea are made to look like African baobob trees.

 Image source: Cranbrook Iron

 Baobob tree trellises in Los Angeles.
 Photo source

 3. Perfect Planters Faded and cracked plastic plant pots are so last season, and wooden planters are way too high maintenance.
 Show off an industrial aesthetic and enjoy containers that last longer by switching to metal.
-For a raw edge that looks great against greenery, choose galvanized steel, or add a colour pop to your patio with powder-coated, painted containers.
+For a raw edge that looks great against greenery, choose galvanized steel (click here for galvanised sheet prices), or add a colour pop to your patio with powder-coated, painted containers.
 We love what these smart planters from Metal Planters UK do for these urban rooftops and patios.